 Exploration to Revolution: Pre-Columbian Times to the 1770s

-USI.5.d) identifying the political and economic relationships between the colonies and Great Britain.
+USI.5.e.
+Explaining the political and economic relationships between the colonies and Great Britain.

 Revolution and the New Nation: 1770s to the Early 1800s

 USI.6.
 The student will apply social science skills to understand the causes and results of the American Revolution by: